brendanzab/language-garden/elab-generics-tydefs/README.md

 ## Implementation notes

-Substitution in types is now handled with normalisation-by-evaluation, and we store polymorphic types as closures in the elaboration context.
-I find this helps to keep name binding manageable, and could be scaled up to fancier type systems in the future (see [elab-system-f-bidirectional] and [elab-dependent]).
+Substitution in types is now handled with normalisation-by-evaluation as opposed to rewriting in place like in [`elab-generics`].
+I find that in the presence of parameterised type definitions this helps to keep name binding manageable, and scales up to fancier type systems (see [`elab-system-f-bidirectional`] and [`elab-dependent`]).

+[`elab-generics`]: ../elab-generics
-[elab-system-f-bidirectional]: ../elab-system-f-bidirectional
+[`elab-system-f-bidirectional`]: ../elab-system-f-bidirectional
-[elab-dependent]: ../elab-dependent
+[`elab-dependent`]: ../elab-dependent

 ## Project overview